 At least one commentator has argued that the rational basis test provides inadequate constitutional protection in zoning cases, and the burden of justifying the need for "single-family" housing ordinances should be shifted to the government.
 See Katia Brener, Belle Terre and Single-Family Hole Ordinances: Judicial Perceptions of Local Government and the Presumption of Validity, 74 N.Y.U.
 Law Review 447 (1999).
-A copy of Ms. Brener's article is included in the Appendix at Tab 6.
+A copy of Ms. Brener's article is attached hereto as Exhibit 2.
 Based on a through analysis of Belle Terre and subsequent state court cases, Ms. Brener argues that: